Managing LLMs with Open WebUI

 A screenshot of the new model being used to help solve a math equation A screenshot of the new model being used to help solve a math equation

-5. Click the “🗑️” button to the right of the field, which will delete the selected model.
+3. Click the “🗑️” button to the right of the field to delete the selected model.

 Deleting a model will also remove the associated modelfile that was created when the model was added to Open WebUI, but will not remove any existing chat history with that model.